soggyinkgames/equanimous-lab/Readme.md

 | Visual Effects (Furniture) | VFX_    | _F     |       |
 | Visual Effects (Levels)    | VFX_    | _L     |       |

+# WHY?
+These naming conventions can help with automation.
+The name can imply what import settings an asset gets, how it gets exported or who can add model behaviours.
+Remember to also change imported third party assets to these conventions.

 **[⬆ Back to Top](#table-of-contents)**